octopusthink/nautilus/src/components/ui/Icon/README.md

 [example]

-### Padding & margin
+### Margin & alignment

 By default, an `Icon` has a small amount of margin to its right, to give it some breathing space when used with text.

-You can add either padding or margin to the `Icon` to ensure proper placement in your layout.
-To maintain visual consistency, it's best to use the padding and spacing values provided by your theme.
+You can customise the margin value to ensure proper placement in your layout.
+To maintain visual consistency, it's best to use the spacing values provided by your theme.

+Aligning an icon perfectly to text it's inline with can sometimes be tricky.
+By default, the container is set to vertical-align middle, but you can override this if needed.

 ```jsx
 import { Paragraph } from '@octopusthink/nautilus';